eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 # License
-The code associated with this dataset is made available under an MIT license.
+The code associated with this dataset is made available under the MIT license.
 The generated dataset is made available under a Creative Commons Attribution 4.0 International license.

 # Installation Guide

 This repository provides both **Conda** (`environment.yaml`) and **pip** (`requirements.txt`) options for setting up dependencies.
 Below are the installation steps for **Linux, Windows, and HPC** environments.
-Note: that the HPC and Linux instructions are untested and is currently just a proposed method based on what I think might work.

 ## 1. Prerequisites
 - Ensure **Python 3.9+** is installed.
 - If using Conda, install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or load the **conda module** (on HPC).
 - If using pip, ensure system dependencies like **GDAL, PROJ, and GEOS** are installed.
-These should be installed using the provided pip instructions, however success will vary across platforms.
+These should be installed automatically using the provided pip instructions, but success may vary across platforms.

 ## 2. Clone the Repository
 ```bash